 Motor Vehicle Dealers that are unable to obtain the appropriate credit have the alternative option to obtain a Surety Bond.

 Provide a financial statement (completed within the previous 12 months) that has been prepared and signed by a CPA.
 The name of the financial statement must match the applicant name.
 If applicable, partnerships must submit financial statement for each partner.
 If sole proprietor, attach an individual statement.

 If using a trade or dba name, provide a file stamped copy of the Application for Registration of Trade Name.

 If business is a corporation, partnership, limited liability company or limited liability partnership, provide a Certificate of Good Standing.

 If a franchise, provide a signed copy of the Dealer's Sales and Service Agreement.

 Complete salesperson applications or transfer forms (not applicable to sole proprietors or partnerships).

 Applicants must be able to pass a criminal background check.

 Dealerships without repair facilities must provide a certification letter as to which reputable facility will do repair work.

-License and bonds renew June 30 of even numbered years.
+License and surety bonds renew June 30 of even numbered years.